 Install the GF Preview Submission perk to your WordPress website.
 Add an HTML field (under the Standard Fields) to the last page of your web form.
 Next, select the HTML field to open the field settings.

 Click the small icon next to the Content text area to reveal a list of merge tags.
 You can insert these merge tags into the Content field.
 Select the All Submitted Fields option to display all of the form fields the user has submitted in the submission preview.
 The HTML field also supports conditional logic.

 Save your form to continue.
 It should now look something like this on the front-end:

-With Gravity Forms multi-step form, you can break up long forms into shorter, less daunting steps.
+With multi-step forms, you can break up long forms into shorter, less daunting steps.
 It’s an effective way to reduce friction and form abandonment rates while improving conversion rates.
-Use GF Multi-Page Navigation to create multi-page forms and integrate it with GF Preview Submission to let users quickly confirm if the information they’ve entered is correct.
-This is the easiest way to make long web forms user-friendly.
+You can use GF Multi-Page Navigation to create multi-page forms and integrate this with GF Preview Submission to let users quickly confirm if the information they’ve entered is correct.
+GF Page Transitions can also help out here by improving the flow of your forms and overall user experience.
+It’s a great way to make long web forms user-friendly!